HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 # Configuring an External Database for DAM

-The Digital Asset Management (DAM) framework uses **PostgreSQL** as its default persistence backend.
-This guide explains how to externalize the DAM database to a cloud or self-hosted PostgreSQL environment.
+The Digital Asset Management (DAM) uses an internal **PostgreSQL** service as its default persistence backend.
+This guide explains how to utilize an external PostgreSQL database from a cloud provider or self-hosted environment.

 -----